-In our simple setting this is a one-to-one correspondence, but this need not be exactly the case.
+In our simple setting this is a one-to-one correspondence, and the proof is immediate and not very interesting.
+The proof will be done in the more general case of System F.

 In general, there may be reduction steps on source terms that involve only types and that have no counter-part on compiled terms.
 This extra flexibility between the two semantics is often useful.
 It can be formalized by splitting the reduction \longrightarrow into ι -steps \longrightarrow{ι} , which are dropped after type erasure, and β -steps \longrightarrow{β} , which are kept after type erasure.
 The ι -reduction must be terminating.

-Exercise 6 Rewrite the two previous lemmas to allow ι -steps.
+Exercise 8 Rewrite the two previous lemmas to allow ι -steps.
 What could happen if ι -reduction were not terminating?